|Believe it or not, more than half of the companies that OSHA inspected in the past year were cited for recordkeeping violations.

-So, it seems that though most organizations ARE filling out the forms, they’re just not doing it correctly; hence, this training session!
+And while it seems that though most organizations ARE filling out the forms, they're just not doing it correctly.
+Unfortunately for these organizations, they paid millions of dollars in fines.

 This training session will focus on the OSHA Recordkeeping Standard and its often-confusing rules for classifying injuries, and then address some of the most common mistakes companies make in filling out their OSHA logs.